rethinkdb/rethinkdb-rs/api/java/index.md

 array.union(sequence[, sequence, ...]) &rarr; array
 {% endapibody %}

 Merge two or more sequences.
-(Note that ordering is not guaranteed by `union`.)

 __Example:__ Construct a stream of all heroes.